-The following ingredients may be used in the preparation of carbonated soft drinks d) edible common salt complying to TZS 132 (see clause 2)
+The following ingredients may be used in the preparation of sugar free carbonated soft drinks;

-- a) Fruit juices i.e. oranges, grape fruit, lemon, grape and lime as well as comminuted fruits; - b) Caffeine not exceeding 200 mg/kg as determined per Annex C - c) Quinine salts not exceeding 100 mg/kg calculated as quinine sulphate when determined as per annex D.

-e) Water used in the manufacture of carbonated soft drinks shall be potable water conforming to TZS 789 (See clause 2).
-Water shall also conform to the requirements listed below;
+- a) Caffeine not exceeding 200 mg/kg as determined per Annex D - b) Quinine salts not exceeding 100 mg/kg calculated as quinine sulphate when determined as per annex F. - c) edible common salt complying to TZS 132 (see clause 2) - d) Non-nutritive Sweeteners not exceeding levels prescribed in Codex Stan 192 when tested according to method described in Annex C. Nutritive sweeteners shall not be added in this product. - e) Water used in the manufacture of carbonated soft drinks shall be potable water conforming to TZS 789 (See clause 2).
+Water shall also conform to the requirements listed below; - i.

-- i.
 Be clear, colourless and odourless - ii.
 Be free from waterborne organisms; - iii.
-Have an alkalinity of less than 50 ppm expressed as CaCO3 - iv.
+Have an alkalinity of less than 50 ppm expressed as CaCO3 f) Flavoring materials

+- iv.
 Have a total dissolved solids less than 500 ppm and - v.
 Have less than 0.1 ppm of iron or manganese.